echopen/echopen_prototyping/references/sigproc/new_IMGQ_metrics.md

 This measure would probably take a lot more time than the measure of the beamwidth with the 2-axis table.
 The ideal tool would be a 2-axis table for 2 separate wires, but there would obviously be room problems at the top of the aquarium.
 A system similar to the one presented in that article {{ "sigproc:joy_automated_2014" | cite }} would be more relevant.
 There, the two wires are fixed at the same motors and a third one can be used to change the distance between the two wires.

 ### Home-made tissue mimicking phantoms
 The previous methods could allow us to determine spatial resolution but contrast resolution, sensitivity and uniformity measures are not relevant if the acoustic properties (attenuation in particular) are not close to the human body's.
 As said before, tissue mimicking phantoms are really expansive and we should , in a first approach, try to make our owns even if they are less relevant.
+[Here](/references/sigproc/phantoms.md) is a page of the Gitbook dedicated to tissue mimicking phantoms.

 ## References
 {% references %} {% endreferences %}